ros-infrastructure/robots.ros.org/_posts/2021-09-28-roshand-gen2.md

 wiki_homepage: http://wiki.ros.org/Robots/roshand-gen2
 ---

-roshand gen2 is a low-cost and highly adaptive robotic hand. every fingertips have 14 tactile sensors, 28 tactile sensors in total, it's the perfect platform for grasp and manipulation research.
+roshand gen2 is a low-cost and highly adaptive robotic hand.

+Every fingertips have 14 tactile sensors, 28 tactile sensors in total,

+it's the perfect platform for grasp and manipulation research.

 Low-cost manipulation with applications in research and education Capable of holding over 1.0kg